chris-stanton50/particles-cdssm/README.md

 ## What are the numerical methods implemented to achieve this?

 We use Sequential Monte Carlo methods for inference.
-This class of methods is now around 25 years old and has established itself as a state-of-art approach for inference in State Space Models.
+This class of methods is now around 25 years old and has established itself as a state-of-the-art approach for inference in State Space Models.
 For those unfamiliar with this class of methods, we refer to the book-length treatment [An Introdution to Sequential Monte Carlo](https://link.springer.com/book/10.1007/978-3-030-47845-2).
 A package to implement these methods accompies the book: [particles](https://github.com/nchopin/particles).

 ## Why would I want to use SMC methods for inference in CD-SSMs?